AI Use Cases/Software

 The Problem

-Software companies source engineering and product talent through career pages, LinkedIn, and recruiting platforms - generating 500+ inbound resumes monthly for mid-market SaaS firms.
-HR teams manually filter these against job descriptions in spreadsheets or basic ATS keyword matching, spending 8-12 hours weekly on triage that adds zero signal to hiring decisions.
+Software companies source engineering and product talent through career pages, LinkedIn, and recruiting platforms - for a mid-market SaaS firm with several open reqs, that can mean hundreds of inbound resumes a month.
+HR teams manually filter these against job descriptions in spreadsheets or basic ATS keyword matching - call it 8-12 hours a week of triage that adds zero signal to hiring decisions.
 Recruiters then forward unqualified candidates to hiring managers, who waste sprint time in technical screens with candidates lacking required infrastructure experience (AWS/GCP, CI/CD, observability tools like Datadog) or domain knowledge of SaaS metrics and product roadmap thinking.

 Revenue & Operational Impact

-This bottleneck directly suppresses hiring velocity and increases time-to-hire by 3-4 weeks, which cascades into revenue impact: unfilled engineering seats delay product releases, extend deployment frequency, and push critical features off quarterly roadmaps.
-For a 50-person SaaS team with 8-10 concurrent open reqs, poor screening costs 200+ wasted interview hours annually - equivalent to 5 full engineering weeks of opportunity cost.
-Recruiting teams also report 35-40% of early-stage candidates they pass through fail phone screens, signaling screening criteria aren't calibrated to actual role requirements.
+This bottleneck can add 3-4 weeks to time-to-hire, which cascades into revenue impact: unfilled engineering seats delay product releases, slow deployment cadence, and push critical features off quarterly roadmaps.
+Run the math for a 50-person SaaS team with 8-10 concurrent open reqs: poor screening burns 200+ interview hours a year - five full engineering weeks of opportunity cost.
+And when a large share of the candidates who advance wash out at the phone screen, the screening criteria are not calibrated to the role - they are keyword filters.

 Why Generic Tools Fail